bjartek/overflow/README.md

 > Tooling to help develop application on the the Flow Blockchain

 A DSL written in golang to run a `story` of interactions against either an local emulator, testnet, mainnet or an in memory instance of the flow-emulator.

 Use case scenarios include:
  - demo purposes
  - integration testing of combinations of scripts/transactions
  - batch jobs.

+For a standalone example on how overflow can be used look at https://github.com/bjartek/flow-nft-overflow it has both an interactive demo and unit tests for an example NFT contract.

 ## Information